 I could write many paragraphs about how to dismantle and reassemble each item of furniture but that would be an endless blog.
 In a nutshell, it’s common sense and can be achieved when breaking the process down into logical steps.
 However, if for whatever reason, you feel uncomfortable doing this, just tell the removal company and they’ll be more than happy to help.
 It’s part of their job after all.

 I hope you’ve found this blog post helpful and here at Macro Removals, we’re more than happy to offer free advice.
-Just give us a call if you have any questions.
+Just contact us if you have any questions.

 Disclaimer – this post is a guide for dismantling and reassembling furniture and should only be considered as such.
 We can be held responsible for any damages or injuries as a result of following this guide.